Find the right solution for your business with our free Fleet Management Buyer’s Guide.

 Temporary relief signals movement to modernize

 According to Gartner, by 2020 approximately one in five vehicles on the world’s roads will have some form of wireless connection.
 Not surprisingly, more than 50% of small businesses are likely to increase their budgets for productivity apps within the next two years.
+Fleet Owner projects growth of 22% by 2020 in the number of vehicles that have video systems as well, which would total more than 1 million.
 When it comes to safety automation in commercial fleets, telematics solutions offer easy ways for businesses to improve safe driving habits as well as streamline compliance with the latest mandates.

 Managers have a responsibility to their business to use the latest automation solutions to streamline the day-to-day management of their drivers’ operating behaviors.
 If managers are not in-tune with maintaining healthy work-life balance for their drivers, as well as using all available data points to help them increase their efficiency, it’s only a matter of time until the industry is left with inexperienced drivers completely dependent on automated solutions.

 In essence, businesses that use data in an actionable way will be the survivors and those who ignore industry progress through technological integration will slowly fall behind and ultimately disappear.
-The ability to proactively understand equipment to reduce cost and downtime is a tremendous strategic advantage for businesses large and small.
+The ability to proactively understand vehicle maintenance, driver behavior, and operations inefficiencies to make steps toward reducing cost and downtime is a tremendous strategic advantage for businesses large and small.
 A short-sighted approach focused on achieving immediate needs with minimal investment might initially increase profit margins, but neglecting to invest in your business with a future of unknowns looming leaves you open to losing out on larger profitability down the road.